chunhualiao/smart-browser-assistant/README.md

 3.  **Right-click** on the highlighted text.
 4. Select "Generate Counter-Argument" (or similar, based on the menu title) from the context menu that appears.
 5. The extension will send the selected text and your configured prompt/model to OpenRouter.
+6. Wait up to 30 seconds until the OpenRouter API finishes process your prompt and the remote AI model responds.
-6. A notification should appear indicating the result has been **copied to your clipboard**.
+7. A notification should then appear indicating the result has been **copied to your clipboard**.
-7. Paste the result wherever you need it (e.g., a reply box, a document).
+8. Paste the result wherever you need it (e.g., a reply box, a document).

 ## Troubleshooting & Maintenance